 - You will be almost on your own.
 I did twice this dive, and each time, only at the end of the dive I could finally see another buddy team, not more.

-- There are species that you will only be able to see first thing in the morning.
-This is the case for the bump-head parrot fish.
+- There are species you only see at sunrise: This is the case for the bump-head parrot fish.
 They are quite big, about 50cm long, and surprisingly not afraid of divers while remaining cautious.
 Usually, you will see them directly at the beginning of the dive as they are in the first 5m of water around the base of the shipwreck.
 After the sunrise, they go back into the blue

 - The low light around the wreck reinforces the mystery and spooky feeling you can have around shipwrecks because of their history.